b-lukaszuk/BS_wJ_eng/contents/randomness.md

 Another checkpoint reached.

-As for the Box-Mueller transform there is a small problem, the Wikipedia contains [the algorithm implementation in Julia](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform#Julia).
-So for a change, what we will do here is take the [JavaScript version](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform#JavaScript) and translate it to Julia.
+As for the Box-Mueller transform there is a small problem.
+The Wikipedia's page contains [the algorithm implementation in Julia](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform#Julia).
+So for a change we will take the [JavaScript version](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform#JavaScript) and translate it to Julia.